 Winner: Take your pick!

 Ages 13 and Up

 Every major Orlando theme park has something to see and ride when your child reaches their teenage years.
-The usual consensus, however, when teens are looking for some serious thrills is Universal Studios Islands of Adventure®.
-With towering rides like The Incredible Hulk® and thrilling interactive attraction like the Wizarding World of Harry Potter® and the Amazing Adventures of Spiderman, there is something at Islands of Adventure for any thrill seeker.
+However, The usual consensus when teens are looking for serious thrills is Universal Studios Islands of Adventure®.
+With towering rides like The Incredible Hulk® and thrilling interactive attractions like the Wizarding World of Harry Potter® and the Amazing Adventures of Spiderman, there is something at Islands of Adventure for any thrill seeker.